If you want to travel from Hat Yai to Malaysia cheaply, the best way we can advise you to go, is by taking the train from Hat Yai Railway Station.

-Once you are at the border crossing at Padang Besar, you can easily walk between the two immigration check points and then as you enter Malaysia, you can either take the walkway over the railway tracks to the Padang Besar Railway Station which is on your right just after you get your passport stamped, or catch a bus from Padang Besar to Kangar, where there are a lot of buses leaving to most places in Peninsular Malaysia and also to the nearby port of Kuala Perlis for boats over to Langkawi Island.
+Once you are at the border crossing at Padang Besar, you can easily walk between the two immigration check points (or get a motorbike taxi) and then as you enter Malaysia, you can either take the walkway over the railway tracks to the Padang Besar Railway Station (which is on your right just after you get your passport stamped).

 This bus leaves from the centre of the city from just in front of the clock tower along Thanon Nipatsongkrew 1, known locally as "haaw naaligaa".

 The first bus to leaves at 6am, the last bus at 8pm and run every hour or so throughout the day.

 Please note: These buses are becoming less frequent and now appear to have stopped operating from the clock tower!